Updated: Sep 17

 As a mixed-race, Malaysian and Irish author-illustrator, this is really exciting for me personally but, more importantly, it's also a fantastic opportunity for authors from underrepresented ethnic backgrounds to develop confidence and learn valuable new skills.
 I genuinely didn't even think I'd get through the first round, so to be awarded a place on the Writing for Children course was just the most incredible news.

-Growing up mixed-race in London, I have unfortunately experienced the type of racism that is still present in modern society, including name-calling, well-meaning but ultimately upsetting racial slurs about my culture and heritage, and even people telling me to 'go back home' (deeply ironic as that was, in fact, where I was headed at the time).
+Growing up mixed-race in London, I have unfortunately experienced the type of racism that is still present in modern society, including name-calling, well-meaning but ultimately upsetting racial slurs about my culture and heritage, and even people telling me to 'go back home' (deeply ironic as it was, in fact, where I was headed at the time).

-Kid's books are so important as a way that we introduce young people to the world around them, and I've become more and more aware of a startling lack of ethnic diversity in children's literature.
+Kids' books are so important as a way that we introduce young people to the world around them, and I've become more and more aware of a startling lack of ethnic diversity in children's literature.
 I hope that my time at the Author Academy will help me to understand how I can play my part in the movement to set this right.